This page presents the Library panel of Substance 3D Designer, its layout as well as the tools it offers for searching and filtering content.

 When placing the cursor on a content item, a tooltip will appear after a short time displaying a description of the item if its author has provided one.

-Right click on the item to display additional information, including a hyperlink to display the file associated with the item in the system file browser.
+Right click on the item to display additional information, including a path to the source file for that item.

 You can add any item in the Content section to your Favorites list, using the